wxyzh/excel-mcp-server/README.md

 ### `copy_sheet`

-Create a copy of specified sheet.
+Copy existing sheet to a new sheet

 **Arguments:**
 - `fileAbsolutePath`